bwks/grifter/README.md

 ```
 *****************************************************************
-This project is in beta and stability is not currently guaranteed
+This project is in beta and stability is not currently guaranteed.
-Breaking API changes can be expected
+Breaking API changes can be expected.
 *****************************************************************
 ```